-As gardeners, we tend to take self-sufficiency and lowering our effect on the environment very seriously.
+As gardeners, we tend to take self-sufficiency and lowering our carbon footprint very seriously.
 We compost, recycle, and even grow our own food.
-It’s only natural that finding a use for tires in the garden would excite us and we’d tell all our friends.
+It’s only natural that finding a use for tires in the garden would excite us.
 Now, it seems, we might have been wrong to get too excited too quickly.
 Is it safe to use tires in edible gardens?
 Is it worth the risk?

-About 300 million tires a year are thrown out in the U.S. alone.
+Americans throw out about 280 million tires a year.
 They are banned from landfills, and finding a way to legally dispose of them is challenging and expensive.
 Many companies have found ways to use “crumb” tires for playgrounds or athletic turf.
 The more ways we find to recycle tires, the fewer tires are burned.
 When tires are burned, they release toxic chemicals like acetone, arsenic, lead, mercury, benzene (which is a known carcinogen), and more.

 This is the crux of this debate and why many gardeners feel passionately about promoting repurposing tires.
 Recycling tires to be a raised garden bed, for example, allows them to break down over decades and lowers the risks of these chemicals being harmful to the environment.

 Still, there are some gardeners who argue that using tires in the garden is not a safe choice.
 They fear the same problem with the chemicals leaching out into the earth presents itself when you use them as a solution for a raised garden bed.
-Roots of plants have been proven to remove chemicals such as excess lead from a playground in Boston and Magic Marker chemicals from a factory site.
-Plants like mustard greens and pumpkin seeds were used to remove 45 percent of the toxins.
+Plant roots have been proven to remove chemicals such as excess lead from a playground in Boston and Magic Marker chemicals from a factory site.
+Plants like mustard greens and pumpkins were used to remove 45 percent of the toxins.

 If those plants were able to soak up the lead and other potentially harmful chemicals, growers can argue that your potatoes and tomatoes could suck up the substances that are slowly released by the tire.
 Even though those chemicals are released over decades, there’s no evidence of how slow and how much is being released into the soil.
 With so many unknowns, it’s hard to make the argument that it’s worth the risk.